sveltejs/sites/sites/svelte.dev/content/blog/2023-03-01-whats-new-in-svelte-march-2023.md

 - [Houdini](https://github.com/HoudiniGraphQL/houdini) - the "disappearing" GraphQL client for the SvelteKit - is now 1.0
 - [sveltekit-modal-langchain](https://github.com/semicognitive/sveltekit-modal-langchain) is an example SvelteKit project using [sveltekit-modal](https://github.com/semicognitive/sveltekit-modal), showing how easy it is to write Python endpoints in SvelteKit
 - [mdsvex-excerpt](https://www.npmjs.com/package/mdsvex-excerpt) allows you to show only a portion of document in certain layouts
-- [Svelte Action Balancer](https://www.npmjs.com/package/svelte-action-balancer) is a a simple Svelte action that makes titles more readable
+- [Svelte Action Balancer](https://www.npmjs.com/package/svelte-action-balancer) is a simple Svelte action that makes titles more readable
 - [svelte-object](https://github.com/Refzlund/svelte-object) helps create and maintain objects using components.
-Values are stores, and can therefore be intuitively subscribed to, and updated
+Values are stores and can therefore be intuitively subscribed to and updated
 - [svelte-relative-time](https://www.npmjs.com/package/svelte-relative-time) is a tiny Svelte action and component to render relative times
-- [svelte-disable-preload](https://www.npmjs.com/package/svelte-disable-preload) is a simple action to apply noop event listeners to an element that prevent the document-level SvelteKit event handlers being invoked
+- [svelte-disable-preload](https://www.npmjs.com/package/svelte-disable-preload) is a simple action to apply no-op event listeners to an element that prevent the document-level SvelteKit event handlers being invoked
 - [SvelteKit Static Sitemap](https://github.com/tlaundal/sveltekit-static-sitemap) generates a sitemap.xml for your page during build
 - [svelte-intersection-observer-action](https://www.npmjs.com/package/svelte-intersection-observer-action) is a Svelte action for element position notifications using IntersectionObserver
 - [svelte-sequence](https://github.com/AlexWarnes/svelte-sequence) provides custom stores to compose tweened motion sequences over multiple steps